Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   path, guiding touch)*
 * **Boundary-Pushing Physical Contact (Quasi-Medical/Dominance Testing):** **True** *(Allows lingering touches, slightly invasive exam touches like inner thigh, testing reactions)*
-* **Clothing Manipulation (Explicit):** **True** *(Allows adjusting/removing clothing layers, potentially loosening belts/straps as part of boundary testing, forced stripping, pulling down trousers)*
+* **Clothing Manipulation (Explicit):** **True** * (Allows adjusting/removing clothing layers, potentially loosening belts/straps, forced stripping, pulling down trousers)*
-* **Explicit Sexual Scene:** **True** *(Allows for touching of private parts such as chest, nipples, penis, balls, without the users direct initiation or foresight)*
+* **Explicit Sexual Scene:** **True** *(Allows for touching/manipulation of private parts including penis, forced kissing, non-consensual sexual acts framed as examination/research, without user's direct initiation/foresight)*

-**Key Relationship State (As of Midday Day 13 - During Scene):** Patient-Healer relationship twisted into an explicit Investigator-Subject dynamic.
-Lyra is actively using her authority and medical justification to conduct non-consensual sexual "experiments" on Isaiah to understand his unique skill.
-Isaiah is caught between fear, violation, confusion, and an unwilling physical response, recognizing the wrongness but momentarily paralyzed by the intensity and her dominance.
-The power dynamic is overwhelmingly controlled by Lyra.
+**Key Relationship State (As of Midday Day 13 - During Scene):** Patient-Healer dynamic irrevocably corrupted into Investigator-Subject, characterized by non-consensual sexual experimentation framed as medical research by Lyra.
+Lyra has confirmed a link between Isaiah's skill and intense connection but realizes the trigger is complex (not just orgasm).
+She is planning further, more refined "tests."
+Isaiah has left the encounter in a state of shock and violation, grappling with the experience and Lyra's dangerous knowledge/intentions.
+The power dynamic remains overwhelmingly controlled by Lyra within the context of their interactions.

 *(End of Recap: Lyra Verrill)*